LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 ### **Creating a new special occasion item**

 {:start="8"}
-8. Access the Special Occasion library on your LiveEngage account.
+8. Access the Special Occasion library on your LivePerson Conversational Cloud account.

 9. Click “Add new”